albinash-art/albinash-art.github.io/cv.md

 albinash.art@gmail.com \| 617.901.8906

-Albina Sharafullina is a realist artist, who believes in close consideration of the reality in order to come up with any creative project.
-It is so difficult to get to very nature of things and people around us, but it shouldn’t discourage us - keep looking.
+Albina Sharafullina is a realist artist, who believes in close consideration of the reality which later helps with altering the reality for coming up with a creative project.
+It is so difficult to get to very nature of things and people around us, but it shouldn’t discourage us - we should keep looking.

 ## Piedmont Virginia Community College, Associate of Arts degree, current Visual Art student